 Let’s be honest — you probably didn’t plan on staying in Poznań for a long time.
-Most of the visitors coming to the city spend a day or two, but since this is a place worth a longer visit, our local Poznań tour guides have prepared a plan for a full day of discovery, that will leave you wanting to come back for more (even if you only have 24 hours to explore).
+Most of the visitors coming to the city spend a day or two, but since this is a place worth a longer visit, we’ve prepared a plan for a full day of discovery, that will leave you wanting to come back for more (even if you only have 24 hours to explore).
 Poznań might not be the first city you think of when making travel plans, but it should be!
 Filled with interesting museums, a vibrant Old Town buzzing with bars, restaurants and historical atractions, and plenty of great food to keep you going in between sightseeing, Poznań is a city not to be missed.

 As there is only one place that gets crowded in the daytime, the marvellous Old Market Square, get there before anybody else does to stroll through the empty streets and admire the architecture.
 Visit the Parish Church right before mass (8am), then make some time for a hearty breakfast.
 Republika Róż (Plac Kolegiacki 2a) and Drukarnia (Podgórna 6) are two favourite spots among locals.

 After breakfast, head west through Wolności Square to the Imperial Castle to follow the Prussian heritage of the city.
 Continue to Mickiewicza Square where you’ll also see Poznań’s University, and the June 1956 Memorial, which commemorates the 25th anniversary of the first Polish rebellion against Soviet control.
 Relax in the park with views of the fountain and the Grand Theatre, Poznań’s neoclassical opera house.
 Spend the rest of the morning visitng the incredible Stary Browar.
 Housed in an old brewery, this unique complex houses offices, a hotel, an art gallery, restaurants, over 200 stores and even a park.